-Emergency services
+Emergency services outside Canada

-We will pay 100% of the cost of covered emergency services.
+We will pay 100% of the cost of covered emergency services outside Canada, after you pay the deductible.

 Emergency services mean any reasonable medical services or supplies, including advice, treatment, medical procedures or surgery, required as a result of an emergency.
 When a person has a chronic condition, emergency services do not include treatment provided as part of an established management program that existed prior to the person leaving the province where the person lives.